ankumar/architecture/README.md

 ## Functional

+"distinction between physical and digital will disappear".

 * [Revisiting Information Hiding](https://link.springer.com/chapter/10.1007%2F978-3-642-22655-7_8)
 * [The theory of graceful extensibility](https://link.springer.com/article/10.1007/s10669-018-9708-3)

 ## Non-Funtional

-Organizational boundaries are getting blurred between "Public" & "Private", especially with the migration of workloads to Public Cloud & "Edge" & "distinction between physical and digital will disappear".
+Organizational boundaries are getting blurred between "Public" & "Private", especially with the migration of workloads to Public Cloud & "Edge".

 * [DevOps, Observability, and the need to tear down organizational boundaries](https://medium.com/lightstephq/devops-observability-and-the-need-to-tear-down-organizational-boundaries-f5d25755ff3a)